milanm/DotNet-Developer-Roadmap/README.md

 ### 16. Continuous Integration & Delivery (CI/CD)

 CI/CD automates the building, testing, and deployment stages into a streamlined, error-resistant pipeline.
-This means faster releases, bug fixes, and more time to focus on feature development.
+This means **faster releases, bug fixes, and more time to focus on feature development**.

 Here you need to know how to: